technickle/nyc.doitt.opendatatsm/index.markdown

 There's also a copy of [Local Law 11 of 2012](LocalLaw11of2012.html), which serves as the foundation for all of the information here.

 You can use the navigation menu at the top of the page to find the same sections.
+At the bottom of each page, there are buttons to the previous and next sections.
 Finally, if you prefer, you can [view and print the most recent official version](http://www.nyc.gov/html/doitt/downloads/pdf/nyc_open_data_tsm.pdf).

 ##Providing feedback